 Sweet Relief: How to Lower Your Air Conditioning Costs This Summer

-Lower electricity bills remain a common desire for most homeowners in Seattle who currently consume on average a whopping 1037 kWh of energy every month.
+A lower electric bill makes good financial sense and is a common desire for most homeowners in Seattle who currently consume on average a whopping 1037 kWh of energy every month.

 So how can you minimize the consumption of energy especially this summer?
 Well, the answer is in the extent of air conditioning costs your household incurs in a day and cumulatively under the current high temperatures.